Aakanksha1108/Smart-Healthcare-Web-App/README.md

       B.  *Monthly Usage:* For the users who have downloaded the app, monthly usage should be ~2000 visits (Roughly, 2 visits per user per month)
  2. **For the model:**

       As the response variable (disease condition) is categorical in nature, the measure for evaluating model performance would be correct classification rate (CCR).
-As this is real-world data and the symptop-disease relationship could be quite fuzzy, the target CCR is 70% (threshold, below which the model/app will not be deployed)
+As this is real-world data and the symptom-disease relationship could be quite fuzzy, the target CCR is 70% (threshold, below which the model/app will not be deployed)

 ## Planning